-- Obsolescence should be managed as drive technology is advancing with a fast pace, and old drive may not be compatible with new one.
+- Obsolescence should be managed as drive technology is advancing at a fast pace, and old drive may not be compatible with the new one.
 One way to handle the problem is to restore to a virtual machine.
 Virtualization software vendors like VMware Inc. can configure virtual machines to mimic existing hardware, including disk sizes and other configurations.

 - While online backup systems are extremely reliable, we must test the restore side of the system to make sure there are no problems with the retrieval functionality, security or encryption.